FluentEdge/cerah/README.md

 Set these environment variables

 ```
+# Required
 SPECIAL_SECRET=secret-you-set-in-github-webhooks-configuration

+# Set Heroku app name in environment so you can get full domain name within app
 HEROKU_API_KEY=asdf1234-asdf1234-asdf1234
 HEROKU_BASE_APP_NAME=your-app

+# Set GitHub API keys

 ```

 `HEROKU_BASE_APP_NAME` would be your original heroku app with review apps spawning from it.